-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and habilities at the date of the financial statements and the reported amounts of revenues and expenditures during the reporting period.
 Actual results could differ from those estimates.

-(2) Cash and Interest-Bearing deposits
+(2) Cash and Interest-Bearing Deposits and Investments